MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/microsoft-identity-manager-2016-upgrade-from-fim-2010-r2.md

 ---
 # required metadata

-title: Upgrade from FIM 2010 R2 | Microsoft Identity Manager
+title: Upgrade from FIM 2010 R2 | Microsoft Docs
 description: Learn how to upgrade your FIM 2010 R2 components, and then install the components that are new in MIM 2016.
 keywords:
 author: kgremban